How to Vote / Vote NONE: 4 steps

 Near an election, all registered voters receive a Poll card in the post.
 It shows the Polling Station where you will vote.
 (Often they are schools that have suspended teaching for the day.)

-If you lose the card, you can still vote.
+Take it with you to vote.
+If you lose it, you can still vote.
 Just remember where to go, or ask a neighbour.

-Think about whether you can help other people to get to the polling station, who may be busy with work and family, disabled, elderly or have no transport.
+In advance, think whether you can help other people to get to the polling station, who may be busy with work and family, or disabled, or elderly, or have no transport.

 4. How to Vote